WiIIiam278/HuskHomes/docs/Setup.md

 Download the correct jar file for your server from the [latest release page](https://github.com/WiIIiam278/HuskHomes/releases/latest):
 * the `HuskHomes-Paper` jar for Spigot or Paper servers
 * the `HuskHomes-Fabric` jar for Fabric servers
+* the `HuskHomes-Fand` jar for Fand servers

 ## Single-server Setup Instructions
-These instructions are for simply installing HuskHomes on one Spigot or Fabric server.
+These instructions are for simply installing HuskHomes on one supported server.

 ### 1. Install the jar
-- Place the plugin jar file in the `/plugins/` directory of your Spigot server, or the `/mods` directory of your Fabric server.
+- Place the plugin jar file in the `/plugins/` directory of your Spigot or Fand server, or the `/mods` directory of your Fabric server.
 ### 2. Restart the server and configure
 - Start, then stop your server to let HuskHomes generate the config file.
 - You can now edit the [config](Config-Files) and locales to your liking.